 Daniel is a Partner in the Litigation Department.
-With over seven years’ experience, he has advised both local and international clients in arbitration, banking and commercial litigation, constitutional law, employment and labour law and land disputes.
+With over eight years’ experience, he has advised both local and international clients in arbitration, banking and commercial litigation, constitutional law, employment and labour law and land disputes.

 “Daniel has a keen interest in Local and International Arbitration.”